Afropean Style: Thrifting with Dualleh Abdulrahman

 It’s funny you mentioned the macawis… my mother tells me she sees lots of boys wearing t-shirts really long like skirts so she says, “Why don’t they just wear macawis!?”
 African prints are now coming in trend.
 I also did some modeling work with designers from Angola’s Projecto Mental: crazy style suits with African prints and really fresh cuts.
 If I could find a great seamstress I would love to make shirts, blazers and pants out of Somalian prints and drawings.

 I started growing my beard 2010.
-I cut it a year later ‘cause my wife hated it.
+I cut mechanical bull for sale it a year later ‘cause my wife hated it.
 But since 2012, I started growing it again – not cause it was fashion, I just felt like a change from my funky look before.
 I am going full on with handlebar and beard now!

 A final question from Jamal Kalan [Co-founder of fashion boutique Inayah] who first put me on to your look: given limitless acres of funds, would you still pursue your unique search-find-tweak approach?